Neve Yaakov: History

 During the last months of the British Mandate, snipers in Neve Yaakov shot at traffic on the Jerusalem/Ramallah road.
 In March 1948 the British Army introduced convoys to protect travellers.

 When the Jordanian Arab Legion advanced toward Jerusalem from the north during the 1948 Arab–Israeli War, Neve Yaakov and Atarot were abandoned in the wake of advance warning that they were about to be attacked.
 Atarot was abandoned on May 17, 1948.
 The region was occupied by the Jordanians until the 1967 Six-Day War, when Israel captured the Old City and its surroundings.

-On 27 January 2023, a Palestinian gunman killed at least seven Israelis outside the Ateret Avraham synagogue in Neve Yaakov.
+On 27 January 2023, a Palestinian assailant killed seven Israelis in a shooting in Neve Yaakov.

-Re-establishment of Neve Yaakov

 According to ARIJ, Israel has confiscated land from three nearby Palestinian communities in order to re-establish Neve Yaakov: